TimovNiedek/genre-classifier-msd/README.md

 There are several flows defined in [genre_classifier/flows](./genre_classifier/flows/):

 1. `ingest_data`:
-    * load the Million Song Dataset, using the subset to keep the dataset size managable.
+    * load the Million Song Dataset, using the subset to keep the dataset size manageable.
     * extract the .h5 files, one per individual track.
     * upload to an S3 bucket
 2. `preprocess`:
-    * Extract the relevant metadata from the individual
+    * Extract the relevant metadata from the individual track files.

 ## Getting started